Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Thirty years later, in about 60 A.D., when Paul returned to Jerusalem on a visit, James and the other apostles at the headquarters church told him, "Thou seest, brother, how many thousands of Jews [Israelites] there are which believe; and they are all zealous of the law" (Acts 21:20).
 The word translated "thousands" here is murias from which we get the English word "myriads," and means literally "ten thousands."
 It means "an innumerable multitude," "an unlimited number."

-The same word is used in Jude 14 where we read, "Behold, the LORD cometh with ten thousands of his saints" (Jude 14).
-These could have numbered between 50,000 and 100,000 or more before the Judean-Roman War of 70 A.D., a short ten years later.
-The ritual baths near the Temple site would have been a very logical place where many were baptized.
-Many others may also have been baptized in different pools around Jerusalem, such as the pool of Siloam, and many others in the Jordan River.
+If the lawful means of baptism were carried out, i.e., pouring or sprinkling, the mikvahs around the city, plus the ritual baths near the Temple site would have been logical places where many were baptized.
+Many others may also have been baptized in different pools around Jerusalem, and many others at the Jordan River.

 The Example Set by Yeshua the Messiah